sirfonzie/INF2004_LAB6/README.md

 ```

 In this example, replacing a linear search with a binary search improves the algorithm's time complexity from O(n) to O(log n).

+### 1. Execution Time Measurement:

+#### Before Optimization:
+1. Measure the execution time of your program before applying any optimizations.
+2. Use the `pico_time.h` library or other timing functions to record the time taken by specific code sections or the entire program.

+#### After Optimization:
+1. Re-run the program with the optimizations applied.
+2. Measure and record the execution time again using the same timing functions.

+#### Observation:
+- Compare the execution times before and after optimization.
+If the execution time has significantly reduced, it indicates the effectiveness of your optimizations.

+**Memory Optimization**
+1. Explore memory optimization techniques for minimizing variable sizes and efficient data structures.
+2. Modify a program to reduce memory usage while preserving functionality.
+3. Monitor memory usage using `pico_malloc_stats` or similar functions to assess memory optimization success.

 ### 3.2 Memory Optimization